BrianHicks/elm-swapper/README.md

 It defaults to `$XDG_CONFIG/elm-swapper` and falls back to `$HOME/elm-swapper`.

 If you're packaging elm-swapper with Elm as an operating system package, you should be able to pre-seed these locations.

+## Installation

+Be Brian and know how to install this.
+It's in experiment phase right now.

+(or less snarky: have direnv and nix installed, enter the directory, run scripts.)

 ## License